a-tk/a-tk.github.io/docs/_posts/2023-05-23-floating-drill-press-vise.markdown

 ### Testing

-I chose about the hardest test by drill press will face to determine if this would work well.
+I chose a difficult test for a drill press to determine if the clamp would work well.

 Clamping an uneven, sawcut workpiece in the vise, and drilling through it with a 1/2" drill without a center.